apache/ambari/ambari-server/docs/api/v1/index.md

 ###query

-The query property allows the user to specify yhe query string as part of the request body.
+The query property allows the user to specify the query string as part of the request body.
 This is sometimes required in the case of a very long query string that causes the request to exceed the limits of the URL.

 **Example – Specifying the query string in the request body**